-Once the MCM has validated the Permission Response, the copy can be made by the selected MCOT.
-The copy must be bound to the destination media using a binding method defined by the MCOT.
+Once an MCM has validated the Request Permission response, or a Server-side Binding MCM has obtained the license (e.g., from the MCS\MCOTInfo), the copy can be made to the selected MCOT.
+The copy shall be bound to the destination media using a binding method defined by the MCOT.

-The MCOTInfo and Deal Manifest that is returned by the MCS in the Permission Response message will contain any MCOT specific information required by the selected MCOT to successfully bind the content to the destination media.
+The MCS\MCOTInfo that is returned by the MCS in the Request Permission response will contain any MCOT specific information required by the selected MCOT to successfully bind the content to the destination media.